github/codeql-coding-standards/docs/design/guideline_recategorization.md

 | Required  | Mandatory                       |
 | Advisory  | Disapplied, Required, Mandatory |

-Other recategorizations, from here on denoted as invalid recategorizations, are not applied and are to be reported to the user.
+Other recategorizations are invalid, not applied, and reported to the user.

 ## Design

-Our design includes a Guideline Recategorization Plan specification, logic to apply the category policy to associated guidelines, and a SARIF result rewriter to reflect the new category in the results.
+CodeQL Coding Standards includes a GRP, logic to apply the category policy to associated guidelines, and a SARIF result rewriter to reflect the new category in the results.
 The application of a policy will modify the behavior of a CodeQL queries implementing guidelines as follows:

 | Category   | Effect                                                               |